-Boat-shaped mini pizzas are a delicious variant of pan pizza, slightly smaller but packed with filling and flavor.
-I like this shape because it is already individually portioned and everyone can choose the ingredients they prefer to top their own.
+The boat-shaped mini pizzas are a tasty variant of the sheet pan pizza, slightly smaller, but rich in filling and flavor.
+I like this shape because it is already individually portioned, and everyone can choose the ingredients they prefer to top their own.

 - Difficulty: Medium